knopsl/MCVI/README.md

 * Converted to Kosmo (or Eurorack) format by including a 10 pin ±12V power connector
 * Some component changes, notably a TL074 with split supply in place of the single supply LM324N, and optoisolator changed to 6N137.
 * Added blinky LEDs on gate, trigger, clock, and one to be blinked when there is MIDI activity.
-* Added push button and bicolor LED for tuning.
+* Added push button and bicolor LED for configuration.
 * Added CLOCK/4 output; CLOCK will become 4 per quarter note.
 * Buffered digital outputs.
 * PCB layout for Kosmo format.

+I have put a push button and LED in the schematic to be used for configuration... but am not sure how it would be used and may remove it.
+Could be for tuning but this probably would not be used often enough to justify it.
+Channel selection, but that needs more feedback than 1 LED (unless restricted to 4 channels, then use off, red, yellow, green — not that satisfactory.)

 **This is very much a work in progress; assume nothing has been tested and nothing works!**